chrehall68/lahacks2025/README.md

 # Lahacks 2025 - Polyglot!

-This extension implements:

-- Language injection akin to IntelliJ's implementation with the same name.
-- LLM-based, passive code linting applying across whole code files.

-## What does that mean?

-- ⚡ Edit embedded languages like SQL and HTML faster and better, without having to open up a separate file.
+- ⚡ Language Injection[^1]: edit embedded languages like SQL and HTML faster and better, without having to open up a separate file.
+- LLM-based,
-- 🤖 AI-powered warnings and suggestions that seamlessly integrate into the developer workflow
+- 🤖 AI-powered warnings and suggestions that reasons across the whole file, seamlessly integrate into the developer workflow

 ## Overview